amarpan/how-to-write-a-README/README.md

 - [x] Add horizontally-scrolling images how-to
 - [ ] Add table of contents
 - [ ] Add technologies used buttons for everything learned in GA SEI
+- [ ] Add 'Further Reading' sections with links to Markdown tutorials and documentation

 ## Contributions
 <details>